 Our students are a community of learners currently in pre-kindergarten through Grade 12.
 Students reside in Greenwich and surrounding towns in Fairfield and Westchester Counties.
-Students are grouped in five houses: the PreK (Pre-K), the Primary House (grades K-3), the Intermediate House (grades 4-6), the Junior House (grades 7-9), and the Senior House (grades 10-12).
+Students are grouped in five houses: Wildwood Cottage (PreK - K), the Primary House (grades 1-3), the Intermediate House (grades 4-5), the Junior House (grades 6-8), and the Senior House (grades 9-12).

 Our faculty are caring, experienced and enthusiastic professionals who are committed to educating the whole child — mind, body and spirit.
 Virtually all of our head teachers have earned masters' degrees or higher.
-Each classroom teacher in Kindergarten through Grade 6 is assisted by associate teachers who are pursuing a master's degree in education.
-The average student/faculty ratio is 7 to 1.
+Many Lower School classrooms boast having two teachers per classroom.
+The average student/faculty ratio is 6 to 1.

-The Stanwich School offers a rigorous college preparatory curriculum that focuses on a blend of traditional and contemporary approaches to teaching.
-Students consistently meet or exceed Independent School norms on standardized tests (ERB) in all grade levels.
+The Stanwich School offers an accelerated college preparatory curriculum that focuses on a blend of traditional and contemporary approaches to teaching.
+Students consistently meet or exceed independent school norms on standardized tests (ERB) in all grade levels.

 The academic program features: